ishwargoswami/HomeDecor/README.md

 ## 📧 Contact

-For any inquiries, please reach out to: your.email@example.com
+For any inquiries, please reach out to: iishw.tech@gmail.com

 ---

-<p align="center">Made with ❤️ by Your Name</p>
+<p align="center">Made with ❤️ by Ishwar</p>